 Mr. Samuels is a recognized expert on a wide range of issues involving charitable organizations, including compensation, governance, fiduciary duty, self-dealing and conflict of interest, prudent investments, and endowments and restricted funds.
 He represents targets of investigations and inquiries from government agencies (including the New York Attorney General).
 He frequently deals with the Attorney General on regulatory matters, including sales, mergers, dissolutions, and cy pres applications.
 He teaches the course on Charitable Organizations as an adjunct professor at New York Law School.
 Mr. Samuels is former chair and a member of the Nonprofit Organizations Committee of the New York City Bar Association.
 He has chaired and participated in numerous continuing legal education and accounting education programs on nonprofit issues.
 Mr. Samuels is the lead editor and co-author of a treatise, Nonprofit Compensation, Benefits, and Employment Law, and has written extensively on nonprofit issues with numerous articles published in the New York Law Journal and elsewhere.
 He is also an experienced civil and appellate litigator and employment lawyer.

 Maria Imperial is the CEO of the YWCA White Plains & Central Westchester, whose mission is eliminating racism and empowering women.
 Since 1929, the YWCA has pioneered social change through innovative programs that improve the lives of women and families.
-With a budget of $8 million and 250 staff, each week the YWCA serves over 4,000 people and provides a home for 193 low-income women.
+With a budget of $6 million and 200 staff, each week the YWCA serves over 4,000 people and provides a home for 193 low-income women.
 Under Ms. Imperial’s leadership, the YWCA completed a $26 million green renovation of its Residence and $4 million bond refinancing of its North St. Activity Center, re-aligned the organization’s programs to better reflect its mission and launched two signature events: the annual In the Company of Women luncheon and the Stand Against Racism.
+Most recently, the YWCA launched its Westchester Center for Racial Equity.
 Ms. Imperial has been recognized by Westchester 914 as a 2018 Women in Business Awardee, Fordham Law School’s Feerick Center for Social Justice Champion of Justice Award, the Westchester Human Rights Commission for promoting human rights in the County and also by the Westchester Community Opportunity Program (WESTCOP) for her community service.
-She serves on the Board of Directors of Nonprofit Westchester, the Fund for Modern Courts and the Women in the Courts Committee for the Ninth Judicial District.
+She serves on the Board of Directors of Nonprofit Westchester and the Women in the Courts Committee for the Ninth Judicial District.

 Ms. Imperial began her career working as an associate at O’Melveny and Myers law firm.
 She is a graduate of Harvard College, the Robert Wagner Graduate School of Public Service and Harvard Law School.
 She lives in Yonkers with her husband Roland Acevedo and their two children Alex and Allegra.

-Nancy Eberhardt is Executive Director of Pro Bono Partnership.
-Nancy is responsible for advancing the mission of the Partnership and leading the staff and legal programs.
+Nancy Eberhardt is the Executive Director of Pro Bono Partnership, a nonprofit that provides pro bono legal services to nonprofits serving communities in Connecticut, New Jersey, and New York.
+Nancy is responsible for advancing the mission of Pro Bono Partnership and leading the staff and legal programs.
 Involved in all areas of the organization, Nancy sets strategy, provides operations and financial oversight, recruits volunteer attorneys, promotes client outreach and education, and serves as liaison to the Partnership’s Board of Directors.